Riverscapes/fmLTPBR/docs/index.md

 <h2><i class="fa fa-map-marker" aria-hidden="true"></i>  Share and Discover Projects</h2>

 Let's get LT-PBR projects on the map!!
-We are encouraging people to add their projects to the (LT-PBR Explorer)[https://bda-explorer.herokuapp.com/] website.
-It only takes a couple of minutes, and we won't share any of your information.
-Also feel free to just browse the site and look at the extent of low-tech process-based restoration projects.
+We are encouraging people to add their projects to the [LT-PBR Explorer](https://bda-explorer.herokuapp.com/) website.
+Adding a project only takes a few minutes.
+You are also encouraged to just browse the site to explore the  extent of low-tech process-based restoration projects.

 <div align="center">